zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * **catalog.tile.id**

     specifies the unique identifier for the product family of API services.
-    This is a value used by the API ML to group multiple API services together into tiles.
+    This is a value used by the API ML to group multiple API services into a single tile.
-    Each unique identifier represents a single API Catalog UI dashboard tile.
+    Each unique identifier represents a single API dashboard tile in the Catalog.

     **Tip:**  Specify a value that does not interfere with API services from other products.
+We recommend that you use your company and product name as part of the ID.

 * **catalog.tile.title**

-    specifies the title of the API services product family.
+    specifies the title of the product family of the API service.
 This value is displayed in the API Catalog UI dashboard as the tile title.

 * **catalog.tile.description**

-    specifies the detailed description of the API services product family.
+    is the detailed description of the API services product family.
 This value is displayed in the API Catalog UI dashboard as the tile description.

 * **catalog.tile.version**

     specifies the semantic version of this API Catalog tile.

-    **Note:** Ensure that you increase the number of the version when you introduce new changes to the product family details of the API services including the title and description.
+    **Note:** Ensure that you increase the version number when you introduce changes to the API service product family details.

 ### API Security